Elvish Yadav: Smuggling of venom from wild snakes (2023)

 On 3 November 2023, Noida Police filed an FIR against Elvish and five others after nine venomous snakes, including cobras, were found in their possession.
 These snakes and snake venom were used at alleged illegal raves.
 The case was initiated based on a complaint from BJP MP Maneka Gandhi's NGO, who accused Elvish of shooting videos with snakes and hosting unauthorised parties with snake venom and drugs.
 An undercover operation led to the arrest of five individuals who named Elvish Yadav as the mastermind.
 Later, on 17 March 2024, Yadav, along with five others, was arrested under the Wild Life (Protection) Act, 1972, and Section 120A (criminal conspiracy) of the Indian Penal Code for arranging snake venom at rave parties.
 Subsequently, they were sent to judicial custody for 14 days, where Yadav confessed to arranging snake venom.
 On 20 March 2024, the probe against Yadav spread to additional cases in Goa and Punjab.
 On 22 March 2024, Yadav was granted bail by the Gautam Buddha Nagar district court.

+On March 21, 2026, the Supreme Court of India quashed the criminal proceedings, holding that the alleged substance did not fall under the scheduled list of the NDPS Act and that the complaint under the Wildlife Protection Act was not filed by an authorised officer.
+However, the Court clarified that authorities may initiate fresh proceedings by following due legal procedure.